eddyyonnie/triangle/README.md

 ##description

-*A project based on basic mathematical operations and concepts with a firm objective of targeting the triangles and what distinguishes them from each other.
+*A project based on basic mathematical operations and concepts with a firm objective of targeting the triangles and what distinguishes them from each other

+##Behaviour Driven  Developement

+*the website is built under links and well instructed commands involved in javascript

 ##Challenges faced.